plone/training/chapter09.rst

 There are two content-frameworks in Plone

 * Dexterity is relatively new.
-Will is part of Plone-core since 4.3
+It is part of Plone-core since 4.3
 * Archetypes is old, tried and tested (Around since Plone 1.0.4)
-* Archetypes: Very widespread, almost all existing addons are based on Archetypes
+* Archetypes: Very widespread, most existing addons are based on Archetypes
-* Plone's default content-types are Archetypes (unless you use plone.app.contentypes)
+* Plone's default content-types are still Archetypes
+* In Plone 5 they will be replaced with Dexterity-versions of them (plone.app.contentypes)

-What do they have in common:
+What do AT and DX have in common?

-* add and edit-forms are created automatically from the schema
+* add and edit-forms are created automatically from a schema

 What are the differences?

-* Dexterity: New, faster, no dark magic for getters und setters, modular
+* Dexterity: New, faster, no dark magic for getters und setters. modular
 * Archetype had magic setter/getter - use talk.getAudience() for the field 'audience'
 * Dexterity: fields are attributes: talk.audience instead of talk.getAudience()